 iked supports mutual authentication using RSA public keys and X.509 certificates, it also support responder/server-side authentication of clients using the EAP-MSCHAPv2 protocol over IKEv2.
 It interconnects with other IKEv2 implementations like the native IKEv2 implementation of Windows 7 or newer (aka Agile VPN) or strongSwan.

-#3 Updated by Georgios Tsalikis over 6 years ago
+#3 Updated by Georgios Tsalikis almost 7 years ago

 I read about it.
 I am still worried, about MOBIKE (isnt it important for roaming roadwarriors) and the absense (?) of PSK support.
 I trust enormous passwords more than any kind of algorithm and i do not represent a company where issue and revocation of certs is impotant.
 But still IPsec would expose a lot of my home's functionalities.

 I also asked in ##pfsense if i made a plugin then could cancel built in functions of the firewall.
 No answer so far.

 #4 Updated by Adam Thompson over 6 years ago

 OpenIKED port to FreeBSD 9.0 is complete according to firstname.lastname@example.org, as long as IPSEC is enabled in the kernel (still missing from GENERIC).

 Port is not present in ports/9-current as of right now (or at least, I can't find it).

 Reyk isn't sure if it will compile against FreeBSD 8 - he hasn't tried it.